Bronze disease

 Bronze disease is an irreversible and nearly inexorable corrosion process that occurs when chlorides come into contact with bronze or other copper-bearing alloys.
-It can occur as both a dark green coating, or as a much lighter whitish fuzzy or furry green coating.
+It can occur both as a dark green coating, or as a much lighter whitish fuzzy or furry green coating.
 It is not a bacterial infection, but the result of a chemical reaction with the chlorides that usually occurs due to contamination of the bronze object by saltwater or from burial in specific types of soil where chloride salts are present.
 If not treated, complete destruction of the affected artifact is possible.
 Treatment is very difficult, costly and not always effective.
-Transfer of chlorides from the contaminated artefact to other artefacts can spread the condition.
+Transfer of chlorides from the contaminated artifact to other artifacts can spread the condition.